innoq/code-your-model/README.md

 code-your-model
 ===

-*code-your-model* allows to document a complex, modularized model in an easy, concise and project-/domain-specific way.
+*code-your-model* allows to document a complex, modularized model in an easy, concise and project-/domain-specific way and load it into a graph database to browse/query it.

 Its core features are